huggingface/transformers/docs/source/en/chat_templating.md

 As you can see in the example above, chat templates are easy to use.
 Simply build a list of messages, with `role` and `content` keys, and then pass it to the [`~PreTrainedTokenizer.apply_chat_template`] method.
 Once you do that, you'll get output that's ready to go!
+When using chat templates as input for model generation, it's also a good idea to use `add_generation_prompt=True` - see the "What are generation prompts?" section below.

-Here's an example, using the `Zephyr` assistant model:
+Here's an example of preparing input for `model.generate()`, using the `Zephyr` assistant model:

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer